 This Theta child state, is another reason why writing or drawing can be valuable.
 Our ‘inner child’ is more likely to feel safe and engage in the process with a pen in your hand.
 There’s lot’s of talk in spiritual and therapeutic circles about the inner child.
-This reference isn’t accidental.
+And this reference isn’t accidental.
 Most of who we are that we would like to change, reflects ‘stuck’ versions of us as youngsters.
 At that age we did not know how to process certain fearful or sad events.
 Sometimes re-processing the same events with new understanding from our adult perspective can have dramatic effects.

-Psychedelic light experiences
+What are psychedelic light experiences

 Integration techniques action step – Brainwave entrainment

 There are various forms of brainwave entrainment.
 Light and/or sound being the main ones.
 Light has the most powerful impact.
 But even some audio versions of isochronic tones or binaural beats can be useful to get into that deeply relaxed Theta state.
-Once in that state, you are more highly suggestible than during normal waking consciousness.
+And once in that state, you are more highly suggestible than during normal waking consciousness.
 The Theta state is the ideal place to re-script the past or use the future pacing you read about earlier.
-First get yourself into this zero-point type of brain state aided by technology., then mentally rehearse your new ways of being.
+First get yourself into this zero-point type of brain state aided by technology.
+And then mentally rehearse your new ways of being.
 The results of your imagining will be more powerful and quicker to take hold if you do it this way.

-Psychedelic integration through artistic expression and movement
+Using artistic expression and movement for psychedelic integration

 How would you help someone in your position